nicholasnjihian/amazin_aws_cli/README.md

 **Also the rusoto crate(crate is the name for Rust packages) requires that OpenSSL be installed for Linux.
 This can be done via :**

-$ sudo apt install openssl
+$ sudo apt install openssl (for Debian/Ubuntu)
-$ sudo pacman -S openssl
+$ sudo pacman -S openssl (for Arch Linux)
+For Centos and Red-Hat based distros,look up official documentation online since the process includes downloading a tar file and running make on it.

 **and so on depending on your distribution.**